BlackSheepCalvin/CodingStyles/Experiment details.md

 Commit to git repo.

-All variations should be tested by change request ideas like:
+~~All variations should be tested by change request ideas like:~~
-* could you change this or that text?
+~~could you change this or that text?, could you change this or that behavior?, what if we want to introduce something else?, what if we change the rules?, what if we want to write something out differently?, what if we want to log something?
+Kindof like analytics?~~

-* could you change this or that behavior?
+Ok, this idea above is harder to exectute than I first thought.
+Its easy to go through a codebase, and judge/make assumptions/have random opinions.
-* what if we want to introduce something else?
+But.
+Its hard to go through 7 of them, and try to objectively compare them for the same things.
-* what if we change the rules?
+Also, I already have a pretty good system that kindof covers all this: i write down my thoughts and feelings during development as i go through the requirements.
-* what if we want to write something out differently?
+This will already indicate if there is something really wrong with the code, because as i work on it, things will start to annoy me.
-* what if we want to log something?
-Kindof like analytics?
+And i also created Scores.md, where i write down my current opinion on maintainability, readability, etc.

 Initially variations can differ from eachother a little, but during this testing phase, all variations should be changed so the write exactly the same messages and behave the same way.
 (But to keep their own distinct styles, they dont have to use the same text sources!) - this step I'll call requirement normalization.